jedcheng/telegram_json_parser/README.md

 It should work for mac and linux.
 I don't have a windows machine.

+## Why don't you just use the built-in search function in Telegram?
+The built-in search function in Telegram is awful for Chinese because it only considers words between spaces/plunctuation as a word.
+For example, if you have a message "你好，世界", the built-in search function returns nothing if you search for "你" or "世".
+The only way to find this message is to search for "你好" or "世界".
+This program solves this problem by parsing the json file and searching for the keyword in the message.

 ## Usage

 1. Download the official Telegram desktop client [official Telegram client](https://desktop.telegram.org/) .
 As far as I know, this is not supported by any third party clients.